Click here for the home page

 Nero's biggest ambition was to build a palace worthy of the world's greatest ruler.
 This was quite a different idea from Augustus, who lived his whole life in a small villa on the Palatine Hill.
 Though Augustus boasted that he found Rome a city of brick and left it a city of marble, his building program was for the public, not for himself.
 Tiberius built a palace on the Palatine (we take the word "palace" from the name of that hill, which the emperors eventually took over completely), but it wasn't big enough to offend republican sentiments.
 Nero's plans, however, were on a grander scale.
 His architects designed a mile-long building that stretched from the Palatine to the Oppian Hill.
 Nero told them to go ahead and the work was nearly finished in 64, when a fire broke out in the Circus Maximus and swept across the whole area, destroying not only the new palace but nearly half of Rome as well.

 Nero, who was away at Antium at the time, did not come back until the fire threatened his own palace.
-Upon his arrival he threw open the palace gates, put up temporary structures for the citizens left homeless by the fire, and provided grain for them at a reduced price.
-Despite this a rumor spread that during the blaze, Nero mounted a stage with a lyre and sang about the destruction of Troy, using the flames as his background.(10) Some accused Nero of starting the fire for his own benefit, especially when they saw what he built in the ruins afterward.
+Upon his arrival he gave the fire brigades their orders, threw open the palace gates, put up temporary structures for the citizens left homeless by the fire, and provided grain for them at a reduced price.
+Despite this, we mainly remember Nero for a rumor which asserted that during the blaze, he mounted a stage with a lyre and sang about the destruction of Troy, using the flames as his backdrop.(10) Some accused Nero of starting the fire for his own benefit, especially when they saw what he built in the ruins afterward.
 In response, Nero blamed the Christians, a new cult that came to Rome from the East during the reign of Claudius.
 The Roman historian Tacitus left us a vivid account of how Nero made the unpopular Christians his scapegoats:

 "Large numbers . . . were condemned, not so much for incendiarism as for their antisocial tendencies.
 Their deaths were made farcical.
 Dressed in wild animals' skins, they were torn to pieces by dogs, or crucified, or made into torches to be ignited after dark . . .
 Nero provided his Gardens for the spectacle, and exhibited displays in the Circus . . .
 Despite their guilt as Christians, and the ruthless punishment it deserved, the victims were pitied.
 For it was felt they were being sacrificed to one man's brutality rather than to the national interest."(11)